leighton-coutinho/deckglow-engine/docs/V2_ARCHITECTURE.md

 This document turns the current prototype into a concrete v2 plan for this exact repo.

+For the concrete TouchDesigner-side runtime and module/slot structure that builds on the macro bus, see [HYBRID_RUNTIME_ARCHITECTURE.md](C:/Users/ljlco/source/repos/CodexProjects/ReactiveVisualEngineCode/docs/HYBRID_RUNTIME_ARCHITECTURE.md).

 The goal is to evolve the project from:

 - "3 audio values driving one TouchDesigner patch"